kubermatic/docs/content/kubermatic/main/installation/upgrading/upgrade-from-2.21-to-2.22/_index.en.md

 ## Post-Upgrade Considerations

+### KubeVirt Migration

+TBD.

 ## Next Steps

-After finishing the upgrade, check out some of the new features that were added in KKP 2.21:
+After finishing the upgrade, check out some of the new features that were added in KKP 2.22:

-Check out the [changelog](https://github.com/kubermatic/kubermatic/blob/main/docs/changelogs/CHANGELOG-2.21.md) for a full list of changes.
+Check out the [changelog](https://github.com/kubermatic/kubermatic/blob/main/docs/changelogs/CHANGELOG-2.22.md) for a full list of changes.